The Simmons Master of Science - Dietetic Internship Program

 Prospective interns are required to find qualified preceptors in the areas of clinical nutrition, long-term care, food service management, community nutrition, elective, and a concentration to complete their requirements.
 Sites and preceptors are subject to approval by Wellness Workdays DI.

-Coursework begins in July through Simmons College (Distance Education)
+Coursework begins in July through Simmons University (Distance Education)

 All coursework is completed online.